Inquests are necessary if the cause of a death was violent, sudden or not known. Inquests are managed by a Coroner.

 The Coroner may decide to report the death to the police or other authority to prevent similar deaths occurring in the future.

-Can you appeal a verdict of an inquest?
+Can you appeal a conclusion of an inquest?